Have you ever been a victim of bullying? Do you know that every third child in India is bullied at school?

-New Joinees at the School:
+New Joinees in the School:

 Bullies generally target students who are new at school.
 New kids have left their previous school.
 They are emotionally vulnerable as they miss their friends as support.
 It is easy to victimize them.
 So, if you are planning to change the school of your child, prepare them for it.

-A child with a disability or an illness:
+A child with some disability or illness:

 Children with special needs are often targeted.
 Also, any kind of illness, allergies or down syndrome makes them vulnerable.
 It happens because of the lack of empathy amongst the bullies.
 So as a parent, make sure that there is enough support provided by the school.